-The router usually detects and discards Incoming traffic from the Internet that is not a response to one of your local computers or a service that you have configured in the Port Forwarding/Port Triggering screen.
+The router usually detects and discards incoming traffic from the Internet that is not a response to one of your local computers or a service that you have configured in the Port Forwarding/Port Triggering screen.
 Instead of discarding this traffic, you can have the router forward the traffic to one computer on your network.
 This computer is called the default DMZ server.

-To set up a default DMZ server:
+- > To set up a default DMZ server:

-- 1. On the WAN Setup screen, select the Default DMZ Server check box.
+- 1. Select Advanced > Setup > W AN Setup.

-- 2. Type the IP address.
+- 2. Select the Default DMZ Server check box.

-- 3. Click Apply.
+- 3. Type the IP address. - 4.
+Click Apply.